FFrancho99/Project_ML/README.md

     uuid >= 1.30

 ## Usage
+Cuda is required to run the code but if you don't have it, change line 49 of Training.py 'cuda:0' to 'cpu'.
 Run Training.py file to create, train, validate and test the model.
 If you already have a saved model then run useTrainedModels.py.